NamanSri0102/weatherdetection.github.io/README.md

 - Wind speed and direction
 - In the background the app also shows the picture which is according to the weather

+# How to use
+click on the index.html to start the application and you must be connected to Internet to connext to API Then to check weather click on the search tab and type the name of city and click on search button.

 ### Sample-Image
 ![Search1](sample/sample1.png)